efbar/kube-meshy-istio/README.md

 One of the key feature of Istio is Service Discovery and it works out of the box.
 In our scenario we are going to try to reach an external service, not in the Kind cluster, simulating a classical use case.

-To do this first we have to run the external service.
+To do this, first we have to run the external service.
 Since we have already downloaded the `minimal-service` image, we can run this with Docker service:

 ```bash
 $ docker run --rm -p9090:9090 --name minimal-service minimal-service:v1.0.0